dmbarbour/glas/docs/GlasApps.md

 * `sys.ffi.unpack(FFI) : [ffi] ()` - rebind a previously packaged FFI thread.
 * `sys.refl.ffi.*` - *TBD* perhaps debugging, browsing, CPU usage, force kill

 This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and TinyCC.
-We'll also need a [version of TinyCC](https://github.com/frida/tinycc/tree/main) that supports callbacks for includes and linking.
+We'll need the [version of TinyCC](https://github.com/frida/tinycc/tree/main) that supports callbacks for includes and linking.

 This kind of API can be adapted to other targets, e.g. JVM, .NET, or JavaScript.